tstuefe/ojdk-stathist-patch/README.md

 A periodic tasks collects those values, in - by default - 15 second intervals.
 They are then fed into a FIFO spanning 10 days.
 To save memory that FIFO is downsampled in two steps, so we have the last n hours in high resolution and the last n days in low resolution.
 All these parameters are configurable.

-## Motivation

-This feature has been popular with our support over the years.
-Be it that the VM gets starved for resources by the OS, that we have some leak situation or just a plain error: these values are a first and easy way to estimate a situation, without having to start profiling or monitoring.
-Also useful in post-mortem analysis, since it gets printed into the hs-err file.

 The statistical history is cheap enough to be *always on*, by default.
 That way, if a problem occurs at a customer site, we immediately see developments spanning the last 10 days, without having to reproduce the issue.

 ## Runtime costs?